saasquatch/saasquatch-docs/src/guides/index.md

 ---
 title: Guides
+highlights: |
-highlights: Referral SaaSquatch supports many types of referral programs, some by using the API and Squatch.js, and others by native payment system integrations.
+    Referral SaaSquatch supports some types of referral programs using the REST API and Squatch.js, and others by native payment system integrations.
+Our guides show you how to use SaaSquatch to create some of the most popular referral programs, like those used by Dropbox, Uber and Typeform.
+These guides just scratch the surface of what's possible with the SaaSquatch platform.
 slug: guides
 template: guides.html
 ---

 <table class="table docs-guide-summary">
 <colgroup span=1 class="docs-guide-program">